 The Benefits of ACMT Membership

 The American College of Medical Toxicology (ACMT) is a professional, nonprofit association of physicians with recognized expertise in medical toxicology.
-The College is dedicated to advancing the science and practice of medical toxicology through a variety of activities:
+ACMT is dedicated to advancing the science and practice of medical toxicology through a variety of activities:

-ACMT sponsors several national conferences for medical toxicologists each year.
-Each Spring, the ACMT Annual Scientific Meeting offers state of the art lectures and symposia to medical toxicologists and other interested registrants on a wide range of cutting edge topics.
+ACMT hosts national conferences which focus on research, practice, and emerging issues in medical toxicology.
+Our Annual Scientific Meeting (ASM), held each spring, offers exciting lectures and symposia for medical toxicologists and other interested registrants on a wide range of cutting-edge topics.
 Original research abstracts are accepted for presentation at this conference.
-Every other Fall, ACMT offers a Comprehensive Board Review Course that serves to help prepare medical toxicologists for the Board Certification Examination in Medical Toxicology and also provides an extensive review in medical toxicology for those seeking enrichment and review.
-On a regular basis ACMT also organizes state of the art- stand-alone course on Forensic Toxicology and other contemporary toxicological issues such as Prescription Opioid Abuse or Advances in Antidotal Therapy.
+ACMT offers a Comprehensive Board Review Course that helps prepare medical toxicologists for the Board Certification Examination in Medical Toxicology and also provides an extensive review for those seeking enrichment.
+ACMT also organizes regular courses on Forensic Toxicology and other contemporary toxicological issues.

-ACMT publishes the Journal of Medical Toxicology, its official print journal.
+ACMT publishes the Journal of Medical Toxicology.
 This international, medline-indexed, peer-reviewed journal is dedicated to advancing the science and practice of medical toxicology.
 The journal publishes original articles, illustrative cases, review articles, and other special features.
 ACMT also sponsors the Forum, an online interactive moderated discussion site that enables members to rapidly exchange information, advice and comments on clinical developments, unusual or difficult cases, public policy, and job and training opportunities.
-In addition, ACMT publishes an annually updated membership directory with geographic and alphabetical listings provides members with a resource for further contact and referral.
-In 2011, ACMT began a monthly National Case Conference.
-This one-hour interactive webinar conference is available for all members at no charge.

 As an association of physicians with expertise in medical toxicology, ACMT encourages public policy that advances poisoning treatment and prevention, drug safety, and occupational and environmental health.
 On a variety of current issues, ACMT designates members to serve as representatives to public or private advisory committees.
 ACMT may also promulgate policy papers or position statements approved by its Board of Directors.

-In 2010, ACMT started the Toxicology Investigators Consortium beer known as ToxIC.
-THis multi-center research network of more than 30 major medical toxicology centers across the Unites States and abroad has developed a registry of patients directly treated by medical toxicologists at the bedside and is organized to conduct multi-center research studies.
+ACMT's Toxicology Investigators Consortium (ToxIC) is a multi-center research network of major medical toxicology centers across the US and globally.
+ToxIC has developed a registry of patients directly treated by medical toxicologists at the bedside and is organized to conduct multi-center research studies.

 Medical Toxicology Practice